Nelliosis/Henrietta-bot/README.md

 3. tinker with the bot

 then by all means _**fork**_ the project.
 You need not to contribute back to this main project.
 You are free to make it your own.
 Use the [Getting Started](#getting-started) section to get you up and running with the bot's development. \
-Though please do remember to credit my work. \
+Though please do remember to credit my work.

+### Note:
-*_NOTE:_* The artwork and logo are my personal property, thus their images cannot be used in your forks.
+The artwork and logo are my personal property, thus their images cannot be used in your forks.
 I recommend branding the bot as something different altogether.

 <p align="right">(<a href="#top">back to top</a>)</p>